-Before we quit our jobs to travel to Argentina, I traveled several times a month for work.
+Before I left my job to travel to Argentina, I traveled several times a month for work.
 While I enjoyed seeing new places, meeting new people, and sampling local foods, I felt guilty about the impact my frequent business travel had on the planet.

 photo credit: vipeido

 Thus, I did everything I could to be a greener business traveler.
 Here are some of my tips:

 Before you decide a business trip is absolutely necessary, check first to see if a teleconference could happen in place of meeting in person.
 Sometimes the people you are working with are just as happy to have a tele- or video- conference and it saves you time and expense while having less environmental impact.

 If you can, take a bus or train, instead of an airplane, to your destination.
 I took the Acela fast train from Washington, D.C. to New York several times.
 It was less of a hassle (no security lines, easier to get to, fewer delays) and a fun way to see the East Coast.